VMPI Marches on Chargebacks

 The customer calls their issuing bank and tells the customer service representative “I didn’t make authorize this transaction, I don’t know what it is.”
 The issuing bank opens a query with Visa Resolve Online to get more information about the transaction.

-VROL recognizes the LLC as a merchant who has signed up for the VMPI program.
+VROL recognizes the LLC as a merchant who has signed up with Order Insight.
 Through an integrated API, they send an electronic message directly to the merchant, notifying them about the pending dispute over the specified transaction.

-Through an established response channel, the merchant provides additional information about the transaction: what was purchased, and when, through which storefront, and so on.
+Through an established response channel, the merchant provides additional information about the transaction: What was purchased, when, through which storefront, and so on.

 The issuer receives this information through VROL and passes it back along to the customer, who is able to recognize the transaction with the additional context provided.
 They withdraw their dispute, no chargebacks happen, the merchant keeps their money, and everybody is happy with the outcome.

 What if the facts of the scenario are different, and the transaction really was fraud perpetrated by a third party?
-Even in this case, VMPI can be beneficial to the merchant.
+Even in this case, Order Insight can be beneficial to the merchant.

 If, at step six, the cardholder says that they still don’t recognize the transaction and wish to proceed with the dispute, a real time fraud notification can be pushed to the merchant.
 The merchant may opt to reverse the transaction themselves at that point, and can use the information provided to analyze and improve their fraud mitigation efforts.

-Friendly fraudsters are usually seeking the path of least resistance, hoping to reach compliant bank representatives who will immediately escalate their dispute claim.
+Friendly fraudsters are usually seeking the path of least resistance, hoping to reach a representative who will immediately escalate their dispute claim and credit their account.
 When the bank is able to respond with a wealth of details that strongly indicate that they knew exactly what they were purchasing, they’ll often back down.

-To take advantage of VMPI, merchants need to integrate their system into Visa's VMPI network.
-This means having the ability to transmit specific kinds of data at the moment the issuing bank requests it as part of a dipsute.
-At the beginning of the program, however, merchants could only connect directly through the Visa network, which made managing VMPI difficult.
+To take advantage of VMPI, merchants need to integrate the system into their CRM.
+This means having the ability to transmit specific kinds of data at the moment the issuing bank requests it as part of a dispute.

-Merchants who use VMPI effectively can expect to see a real impact on the numbers that matter most—their revenues and their chargeback ratio.
+Merchants who use VMPI effectively can expect to see a real impact on the numbers that matter most—their revenue and their chargeback ratio.
 Depending on the type of business, it’s realistic to anticipate a reduction in chargebacks of anywhere from 14% to 30%.
-But you do have to know how to navigate VMPI and be able to respond quickly through integrated channels.
+However, you do have to know how to navigate the system and be able to respond quickly through integrated channels.